- Forrester was paid by SAP to produce a report that showed SuccessFactors had a high ROI.

 What Customers Was SAP Likely to Provide to Forrester?

 Right off the bat, as each of these companies was provided to Forrester from SAP to interview, a question of selection bias immediately comes to mind.
-The first question is “why these six companies?” versus the what must be over a thousand customers that SuccessFactors has.
+The first question is “why these six companies?” versus what must be over a thousand customers that SuccessFactors has.

 - Most likely SAP would have provided the six most successful implementations that were convenient for SAP to find and with which they had an excellent relationship.